skellis46/finger-pointing-moon/case-for-support.md

 - traditional scholarship: critically analyse the data sets from problem 2 to propose broad-ranging epistemic values and principles for body-based practice-research
     + pay particular attention to language of findings, failures and indescribables from literature and field review in problem 2
-    + collate this 'language of findings' in relation to Mignolo's proposition that we must focus on the knower (and not the known), or the "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]
+    + collate this 'language of findings' in relation to Mignolo's proposition that we must focus on the knower (and not the known), and in particular "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]
-    + propose sets of epistemic principles and values underpinning body-based practice-research
+    + propose sets of epistemic principles and values underpinning body-based practice-research [output]

 ## Project plan and timetable